 - Preheat oven to 350 degrees Fahrenheit

 - Rinse quinoa and add to pan.
 Toast for 2 minutes.

 - Add 1 cup water and bring to boil for 13-15 minutes until quinoa is cooked

 - Remove from burner and place lid on top

 - Add 1/2 cup rolled oats to blender or food processor and blend into a flour.
 Add to mixing bowl with cooked veggies.

-- Fluff quinoa with fork and remove flax eggs from fridge.
-Add to mixing bowl with white beans along with oat flour, veggies, and seasonings.
+- Fluff quinoa with a fork and add to mixing bowl with white beans along with oat flour, flax seed, veggies, and seasonings.

-Using a mason jar lid, make mixture into patties and transfer to parchment-paper-lined baking sheet.
+- Using a mason jar lid, make the mixture into patties and transfer to parchment-paper-lined baking sheet.

 - Bake for 20 minutes.
 Flip, and cook for an additional 10 minutes.

 To Make Pesto:

 - Add basil, parsley, and walnuts to a food processor.
 Pulse until coarsely chopped (about 8 times)